syndit/com.synditcorp.ruleengine/docs/index.md

 Note the composite field values set to an empty array.
+An alternative is to just not include those empty fields in the rule definition.
+Also notice the expressions in the passScore and failScore fields.

 Here is an example of an "or" rule: